bahrus/custom-enhancements/README.md

 customElements.define('custom-button', CustomButton);
 ```

-Because there may be a growing number of such built-in behaviors that the developer will want to emulate, developers will naturally and understandably flock toward the mixin model, versus more compositional approaches, just to seem more "native-like", indistinguishable from built-in buttons.
+Because there may be a growing number of such built-in behaviors that the developer will want to emulate, developers will naturally and understandably flock toward the mixin model, to avoid unnessary clutter, versus more compositional approaches, just to seem more "native-like", indistinguishable from built-in buttons.
 This could, in my view, encourage [problematic dependency anti-patterns](https://legacy.reactjs.org/blog/2016/07/13/mixins-considered-harmful.html).

 I think the platform could help address this concern as follows:

-### Scenario I  User makes internals public
+### Scenario I More static, declarative approach

-In the above example, the "internls_" property is actually made publicly accessible, which is how MDN documents this feature.
-Safari makes [it private](https://webkit.org/blog/13711/elementinternals-and-form-associated-custom-elements/).
+In the above example, the "internals_" property is actually made publicly accessible, which is how MDN documents this feature.
+Safari makes [it private](https://webkit.org/blog/13711/elementinternals-and-form-associated-custom-elements/) in their demonstrations.
 Going with the latter approach, and adopting the more static, declarative way of attaching features, suppose we did this:

 ```TypeScript